everscale-org/docs/src/spec/10-abi.md

 `Function ID` + `Enc(Arguments)`

-`Function ID` - 32 bits function id calculated as first 32 bits SHA256 hash of the function signature.
+`Function ID` - 32 bits functionID calculated as the first 32 bits SHA256 hash of the function signature.
 The highest bit of function ID is `0`.
 Internal messages contain only function calls and no responses.

 ## Message Body Signing